nathanjhood/Biquads/README.md

 + This filter is subject to amplitude and phase warping of the frequency spectrum approaching the Nyquist frequency when oversampling is not used.
 + There is parameter smoothing on the Frequency, Resonance, and Gain controls - however, BE AWARE that modulating parameters in real-time WILL create loud clicks and pops while passing audio under certain settings, such as Direct Form I (read on for more).

-Please see my "Orfanidis Biquad" repository for further information meanwhile.

 (Shown below; a resonant 2-pole Low Shelf filter with high oversampling, performed on a harmonic-rich 20Hz band-limited Impulse Response in Reaper)

 ![Biquads](https://github.com/StoneyDSP/Biquads/blob/8da7b5a8809ee99a6de84d82b16768026389b64e/Res/Biquads%201-0-9b.png)